On This Page

 Access to servers, for both production as well as development and testing infrastructure, must be with a password and MFA or with per-user public keys (e.g., SSH keys).
 Only Tailscale-based network authentication is permitted for services not exposed to the Internet.

 Automated processes, including deployment or CI/CD tools, should use passwords or API keys to access and communicate with other systems.
-These should be encrypted at rest.
+Passwords used in scripts must be encrypted at rest.

 End user devices